Black Hole Ringdown as a Probe for Dark Energy: Observable effects in the ringdown

 The second source of modification for the QNM spectrum is due to the appearance of mixing terms between scalar and gravitational modes in the quadratic Lagrangian expanded around the spherically symmetric background solution.
 Such terms can be present even if the metric is very close, or exactly equal as in the case of the so-called stealth solutions, to Schwarzschild \cite{Tattersall:2017erk,Tattersall:2019pvx}.

 The sGB operator induces a kinetic mixing which schematically has the following form,

 where $h_c$ stands for a canonically normalized metric perturbation and $\pi \equiv \phi - \phi_0(r)$.
-All the other HD operators that appear in (\ref{HLag}) also give rise to a mixing, and in fact one can easily check (see Appendix \ref{app:dim-estimates}) that the contribution from the dominating operator \eqref{large-X}---for a regular function $G_i(X)$---goes as
+All the other HD operators that appear in (\ref{HLag}) also give rise to a mixing, and in fact one can easily check (see Appendix \ref{app:dim-estimates}) that the contribution from the dominating operator \eqref{large-X} for $m>0$ ---for a regular function $G_i(X)$, $i\geq 3$ ---goes as

 on solutions of the equation of motion \eqref{eom}.
-Therefore, at $r \sim r_s$, both contributions to the kinetic mixing are of the same order, but with inequivalent contractions due to their different structure.
+Note that for $m=0$ only $\mathcal{Z}^{GB}_{mix}$ is present.
+In what follows we will assume $m>0$, deferring the $m=0$ case to Appendix \ref{app:m0-case}.
+In any case, at $r \sim r_s$, both contributions to the kinetic mixing are of the same order, but with inequivalent contractions due to their different structure.
 Presumably, their impact on the QNM spectrum will differ.
 This will be studied elsewhere.

 To estimate the impact of such a mixing on the ringdown, one has to compare its size to the diagonal elements of the kinetic matrix.
 As discussed in the previous section, this is where a big difference with respect to most of the literature about Gauss-Bonnet hair appears.
 If in addition to the sGB operator (\ref{sGB}) only $(\partial \phi)^2$ is present in the scalar Lagrangian, the kinetic term for the perturbation $\pi$ around the background receives no other contributions, and it is therefore canonically normalized.
 The coefficient ${\mathcal Z}^{GB}_{mix}$ in (\ref{GBmix}) then gives the typical size of the effect.
 In the class of theories considered in this paper, on the other hand, additional operators must be present.
 Even in the minimal setup, the $G_2(X)$-type operators must be added, because they have to provide the stress-energy tensor responsible for the accelerated expansion of the Universe, together with all the interactions generated by quantum corrections, as required by a consistent EFT description.
 In this case, the kinetic term for scalar perturbations will be provided with $r$-dependent contributions that grow getting closer to the black hole, $\mathcal{Z}_\pi(r) (\partial \pi)^2$.
 As we discussed in the previous section when solving the equation of motion, if a value of $r$ is reached such that the dimensionless quantities $Z_0$ and $X_0$ evaluated on the background are much larger than $1$, one can identify the contribution that dominates in this regime and, in this case, estimate the leading correction to the kinetic term, which is given by